 - While the tofu cools, prepare the sauce.
 Flip the can of coconut milk upside down and open it from the bottom.
 Pour off the liquid and scoop ½ cup of the solid coconut cream into a blender.
 Add the pineapple juice, lime juice, and chili garlic sauce.
 Blend until smooth.
 Alternatively, you can whisk the sauce by hand in a small mixing bowl.
 Adjust flavors to taste.

-- Serve tofu warm over rice (optional) and a side of Kung Pao Brussels Sprouts or roasted veggies, if desired.
-Drizzle with sweet chili sauce and a squeeze of lime.
+- Serve tofu warm with a drizzle of sweet chili sauce and a squeeze of lime, if desired.